-The approach of estimating "raw" equity betas using (as close as possible) "pure play" listed companies with business risk characteristics that match the notional company remains reasonable going forward.
-Regulatory judgment will need to be applied where pure play comparators from the sector in question cannot be identified.
-This could involve, for instance, adjusting the beta from a pure play company in a different sector to reflect the relative business risk between the sectors.
-Currently, the suite of UK companies which are likely to be most relevant in the markets of interest are Severn Trent, United Utilities, National Grid, BT Group and, going forward, Pennon.47
+Regulators should estimate "raw" equity betas using comparable listed companies.
+Appropriate comparable companies are those that either individually or in aggregate have similar exposure to systematic risk as the notional company for whom the regulator is estimating a return.
+Significant regulatory judgement will need to be applied where pure play comparators from the sector in question cannot be identified.
+This could involve, for instance, adjusting the beta from a pure play company in a different sector to reflect the relative business risk between the sectors or adjusting a sector beta to reflect project risk.
+Currently, the suite of UK companies which are likely to be